Levreka/School_District_Analysis/README.md

 The purpose after being informed by Maria that her supervisor has found evidence of academic dishonesty in reading and math in Thomas High School 9th graders.
 We have to reevaluate our code and edit lines or remove lines of codes that no longer applied in order to remove the data of 9th Graders scores from Thomas High school.
 To replace those scores we used the Nans entries and proceed to analyzing again the data from PyCitySchools

 Results:
-•	How is the district summary affected?
+*	How is the district summary affected?

-•	School District Summary shows that by excluding the 9th graders math and reading scores from Thomas Highschool.
+ School District Summary shows that by excluding the 9th graders math and reading scores from Thomas Highschool.
 Slightly affects the over all tenth of average scores in both math and reading.
 The slight decrease hardly affected the total count but it does affect school summary

 ![image](https://user-images.githubusercontent.com/90356052/137690086-1fd85e23-30af-45c7-9aa3-48e3d6aee9f0.png)

-•
-•	How is the school summary affected
+How is the school summary affected

-•
-•	 Although the average math and average reading scores are slightly affected the % of passing math and passing reading scores has significantly change and drop.
+ Although the average math and average reading scores are slightly affected the % of passing math and passing reading scores has significantly change and drop.
 Initially they were above 90% after removing 9th Graders now they stand between 60%to 70%.
 It did not however affect the other schools and the change we see is only in Thomas School alone

-•
-•	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+*	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-•
-•	After removing the 9th Graders scores Thomas high school moved from our original evaluation of being 2 on the top 5 schools, to now being in the middle of the data.
+	After removing the 9th Graders scores Thomas high school moved from our original evaluation of being 2 on the top 5 schools, to now being in the middle of the data set.
 So its ranking relative to other schools was significantly affected by the removal.

-•
-•	How does replacing the ninth-grade scores affect the following: o o	Math and reading scores by grade- the only Scores currently being affected by the removal of the 9th graders is Thomas.
-Currently showing (nan) for both reading and math scores and affecting its overall passing% o o	Scores by school spending- if you see the image below you can see there was a jump in spending between the ranges of 585-644 specially in the average math scores.
+*	How does replacing the ninth-grade scores affect the following:

+    *	Math and reading scores by grade- the only Scores currently being affected by the removal of the 9th graders is Thomas.
+Currently showing (nan) for both reading and math scores and affecting its overall passing %

+    *	Scores by school spending- if you see the image below you can see there was a jump in spending between the ranges of 585-644 specially in the average math scores.

 ![image](https://user-images.githubusercontent.com/90356052/137690150-69d711c2-849f-48e0-b4dc-14e3418f3a24.png)